timberland-sig/rh-linux-poc/README.md

 ### Step 3 Run `./netsetup.sh` on the hypervisor

 The `./netsetup.sh` utility is ran on the hypervisor in the `target-vm` directory.
 It is ran automatically by default, but only once.
-You can run it yourself too using the infromation from the `ip -br addr show` command on the `target-vm`.
+If you ran `make start` with `NET_TYPE=bridged`, you will be prompted for the IP address of the `target-vm`.
+You obtained that in the previous step from the `ip -br addr show` command on the `target-vm`.
 The script leverages password-less login using SSH keys.
 You will only be prompted for the `root` password once.

+You can run this script yourself too.
 Example:

 ```
 ../vm-lib/netsetup.sh 192.168.0.63
 ```

+The `target-vm` should now be ready to serve the NVMe soft target.
+If you reboot the machine, a systemd service is going to make sure the NVMe soft target is brought up again correctly.

 ## Create the `host-vm`